rancher/fleet-docs/docs/rollout.md

 # Rollout Strategy

 Fleet uses a rollout strategy to control how apps are deployed across clusters.
-This feature allows you to define the order and grouping of cluster deployments, enabling controlled rollouts, and safer updates.
+You can define the order and grouping of cluster deployments, enabling controlled rollouts, and safer updates.

-Fleet evaluates the **Ready** status of each `BundleDeployment` to determine when to proceed to the next group.
+Fleet evaluates the `Ready` status of each `BundleDeployment` to determine when to proceed to the next group.
 For more information, refer to [Status Fields](ref-status-fields.md).

 During a rollout, the GitRepo status indicates deployment progress.
-This helps you understand when bundles become Ready before continuing:
+This helps you understand when bundles become `Ready` before continuing:

 * For initial deployments:
-  * One cluster may be marked as **NotReady**.
+  * One cluster may be marked as `NotReady`.
-  * Remaining clusters are marked as **Pending**, meaning deployment hasn't started.
+  * Remaining clusters are marked as `Pending`, meaning deployment have not started.
 * For rollouts:
-  * One cluster may be **NotReady** state.
+  * One cluster may be `NotReady` state.
-  * Remaining clusters are marked **OutOfSync** until the current one is ready.
+  * Remaining clusters are marked `OutOfSync` until the current one is ready.

 The rollout behavior is configured in the [`rolloutStrategy` in the `fleet.yaml`](ref-fleet-yaml.md)

 :::note
-If `rolloutStrategy` is not defined in the `fleet.yaml` file, Fleet uses default rollout values.
+If `rolloutStrategy` is not specified in `fleet.yaml`, Fleet uses default values.
 :::

 ## How Does Partitioning Work?

-Partitions are considered non-ready if they have clusters that exceed the allowed number of non-ready clusters.
+Partitions are considered `NotReady` if they have clusters that exceed the allowed number of `NotReady` clusters.
 This threshold is determined by:

 * **Manual partitions**: Use `maxUnavailable` value inside each partition to control readiness for that partition.
-* **Automatic partitions** or **unset values**: Use `rolloutStrategy.maxUnavailable` value to control when a partition is ready.
+* **Automatic partitions**: Use `rolloutStrategy.maxUnavailable` value to control when a partition is ready.

-Fleet proceeds only if the number of non-ready partitions remains below `maxUnavailablePartitions`.
+Fleet proceeds only if the number of `NotReady` partitions remains below `maxUnavailablePartitions`.

 :::note
 Fleet rolls out deployments in batches of up to 50 clusters, regardless of partition size.
 After each batch, Fleet checks the `maxUnavailable` threshold before continuing.
 For example: